 And while I would always demand that we do our utmost to protect whichever foreign leader is visiting our shores, why has our government put us in a position of spending millions and putting our already stretched police and security forces under further pressure for a visit that almost two million people signed a petition opposing?

 In Scotland alone his round of golf at his own course is costing the tax payer £5 million.

 Perhaps once it is over our own leaders will reflect on whether they need to choose our friends a little more carefully in future.

 She could certainly stop holding hands with Donald Trump for a start.

 Christine Jardine is the Scottish Liberal Democrats MP for Edinburgh West.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.